vegaprotocol/documentation/docs/node-operators/how-to/use-snapshots.md

   ...
 ```

-## Snapshots from the network [WIP]
+## Snapshots from the network

 :::note
 When loading snapshots from the network, the steps described previously to load them locally are not necessary.
-You will need to get the snapshots information from another node runner in the network (e.g, at which block height a snapshot was taken).
+You will need to get the snapshots information from another node operator in the network (e.g, at which block height a snapshot was taken).
 :::

 Tendermint offers the possibility to gossip about snapshots taken by other nodes.
 This can be enabled via the tendermint configuration.

 You will also need the hash of the block at the height you want to load the snapshot, but also a list of trusted tendermint RPC servers (the default port on the node should be 26657).

-To get the current trust height and trust hash, you'll need to join the Vega validator Discord channel, and ask the validator community.(link)
+To get the current trust height and trust hash, you'll need to ask the validator community.
+See the [community page](./../requirements/community.md) for guidance.

 Update the following Tendermint configuration section:
 ```Toml